hyperledger/firefly-fir/text/0016-token-contracts.md

 matches the API being invoked:
 ```
 {
-  "interface": { /* subset of interface provided above */ }
+  "interface": { /* subset of interface as provided above */ }
 }
 ```

-At the time an operation is invoked and FireFly provides the FFI/ABI for the needed methods, the connector references the signature map,  finds the first/best method that can satisfy the operation, uses the corresponding mapping function to map the DTO into a list of parameters, then passes the method definition and parameter list on to the blockchain connector.
+At the time an operation is invoked and FireFly provides the interface for the needed methods, the connector references the signature map, finds the first/best method that can satisfy the operation, uses the corresponding mapping function to map the DTO into a list of parameters, then passes the method definition and parameter list on to the blockchain connector.